paramsiddharth/cybersec-workshop/Deception/1. Phishing/README.md

 ## Execution

-We will be using Ngrok for tunneling.
+If needed, we will be using Ngrok for tunneling.
 ```bash
 # Execute inside the host machine
 ngrok http 8080